Mass Effect; Chronicles of a Soldier

 Also, the nickname Blade is NOT form the Blade movies, in any way shape or form.
 I like those movies, I saw them when I was younger, but they were not my inspiration for using that name.
 I do not own them, Halo, Mass Effect, Metroid, or any other copyrighted material that I may knowingly or unknowingly include in my works of fanfiction.

-Also; sorry for the spelling errors, I don't have spellcheck on Wordpad.
-This chapter has been updated, I hope you've all enjoyed it.
+Another thing, sorry for any spelling errors, I don't have spellcheck on Wordpad.
+This chapter has been updated AGAIN, I hope you've all enjoyed it.